Appearance

 dbr.toggle

 With dbr.toggle, users can toggle the visibility of selected columns/rows.
 When dbr.toggle is used without parameters, users are shown a list of columns whose visibility they can toggle.
-If you want the user to just toggle selected columns, list the ColumnReferences as parameters.
+If you want users to toggle only selected columns, list the ColumnReferences as parameters.
 This gives you full control over the items to be toggled/postprocessed.

 select 'dbr.toggle';